afdesk/downloader/README.md

 # downloader

-A Trivy plugin that download databases.
+A Trivy plugin for databases downloading.

 ## Install
 ```shell